litemerafrukt/xstate-workshop-traffic-lights/readme.md

 ## What todo?

 Get the traffic lights working!
-As a warm up you could fix the night lights that also broken.
+As a warm up you could fix the night lights thats also broken.

 ## Example